jackie3812/shiren/README.md

 # What is this for?
 Just practice to write Perl code without using WAF.
+The output will be a web browser game inspired by japanese game 'fuurai no shiren'.
-I'm wellcomimg any of your comment of my programming design!
+I'm wellcomimg any of your comment to my code!